ShabazBadshah/shabazbadshah.com/content/blog/foss-alternatives-to-software-and-google-products/foss-alternatives-to-software-and-google-products.md

 ---
 date: '2020-08-02'
-title: 'FOSS Alternatives to Software, and Google Products'
+title: 'FOSS Alternatives to Popular Products'
-blurb: 'Free and open source (FOSS) alternatives to Google Products that focus on maintaining your privacy while providing the same level of functionality as their Google equivalents'
+blurb: 'Free and open source (FOSS) alternatives to products that focus on maintaining your privacy while providing similar functionality as their closed source counterparts'
-tags: ['foss', 'software', 'open source', 'google']
+tags: ['foss', 'software', 'open source']
 ---

-# Free and Open-Source Alternatives to Software, and Google Products
+# FOSS Alternatives to Popular Products

 ***Shabaz Badshah***